PatriekBruins/CustomErrorManager/README.md

   - Custom selection of storage location (could also be for example on a network location to share within a organisation or over multiple projects
   - Errors are managed over the whole LabVIEW installation
   - Errors can be made obsolete and ready for reuse if not needed anymore

+# Installation
+Install one of the released packages

+## Additional Info
+This LabVIEW library that should be placed in <LabVIEW folder>\user.lib\_express defines an Express VI that allows for managing custom error codes for LabVIEW installations.

 # Configuration
 After installation the default configuration is used